ibab/tensorflow-wavenet/README.md

 In addition, [librosa](https://github.com/librosa/librosa) must be installed for reading and writing audio.

-To install the required python packages (except TensorFlow), run
+To install the required python packages, run
 ```bash
 pip install -r requirements.txt
 ```